 The word photography means painting, drawing or writing with light.
-It is impossible to make a photograph without light and the direction, intensity and quality of the light falling on and then reflected by our subject is what creates our images.
+It is impossible to make a photograph without light.
+The quality of your nude photography lighting depends on three things, the direction, intensity and quality of the light falling on and then reflected by your subject.

 The direction from which light falls on out subject creates shadows, enhances or hides textures and details and creates reflections.
 Everything our eyes see and our camera records is reflected light unless we are looking directly at an energy source.
 A completely black object is black because it does not reflect any light.
 An object that does not have any light falling on it will also appear black; more on that later.
 This applies to both daylight and artificial light.
 We can change the direction light falls on our subject by either moving the subject or light source.
 You can experiment with the effects of lighting direction by using one model and one light.

 Where neither moving the subject or the light source is possible, for example when photographing a building in sunlight, we need to wait for the Earth to move.
 Simply visiting locations when you know the sun will be in the right place can transform your photography.